 PUBLIC WORKS AND MINING GAZZETTE.
-September 17, 1859.]

-the inspirations of individuals and races have achieved.
-It calls Crounwell's war a secular with shrubs in summer.
-It deserves to be noticed' that the damp and the effloresence of the wall during this rather long period of time, had scarce-ly any damaging effect upon the picture. achieved.
-It calls Cronwell's war a secular war; and Bacon's and Shakspeare's books, secular books.
-It makes the superiority of Protestan-tion area Caluditation of the secular of the secular THE LOCOMOTIVE : ITS PLACE IN HISTORY.
-In Mr. Buckle's "History of Civilisation," the following bold opinion is expressed : That the locomotive steam-engine has done more to unite mankind than all that philosophers, poets, and prophets have taught from the beginning of the world; and this is so emblematic both of the world and of the defects of this noble book, that we give it is in the more as not of minthe world; and this is so emblematic both of the world; and this is so emblematic both of the world and of the defects of this noble book, that we give it in these pages as a sort of win-dow-peep into the whole.
-This sentiment well expresses the writer's healthy, brare appreciation of things material and accular.
+with shrubs in summer.
+It deserves to be noticed' that the damp and the effloresence of the wall during this rather long period of time, had scarcely any damaging effect upon the picture.

+THE LOCOMOTIVE: ITS PLACE IN HISTORY.

+In Mr. Buckle's "History of Civilisation," the following bold opinion is expressed: That the locomotive steam-engine has done more to unite mankind than all that philosophers, poets, and prophets have taught from the beginning of the world; and this is so emblematic both of the world and of the defects of this noble book, that we give it in these pages as a sort of window, presented the property of the sort of the world; and this is so emblematic both of the worth and of the defects of this noble book, that we give it in these pages as a sort of window-peep into the whole.

+This sentiment well expresses the writer's healthy, brare appreciation of things material and secular.
 No doubt, in the theory of life we have been educated in, there has been a most unholy divorce of the material life of man from his mental life.
-In nature, in idea, these two are one; and to make them one in universal fact is the great task of mankind.
-The street, the shop or the cloth-mill is as holy a place as the church, if intelligence, heartimes, and conscience be there.
-The steam-engine, looked at as the product of mind, is as holy as a prayerbook; and when employed by mind for noble ends, per-forms a true divine service.
-In short, bring the whole man into any material act, interpeutrate it with energy, intellect, heart, councience, and the act is no longer material, but as divine as the breath of prayer.
+In mature, in idea, these two are one; and to make them one in universal fact is the great task of mankind.
+The street, the shop or the cloth-mill is as holy a place as the church, if intelligence, heartiness, and conscience be there.
+The steam-engine, looked at as the product of mind, is as holy as a prayerbook; and when employed by mind for noble ends, performs a true divine service.
+In short, bring the whole man into any material act, interpenetrate it with energy, intellect, heart, couscience, and the act is no longer material, but as divine as the breath of prayer.